Royal warrant of appointment (United Kingdom): History

 The granting of royal patronage or royal charter was practised across Europe from the early Medieval period.
 Initially, however, royal patronage was mainly granted to those working in the arts.
 Royal charters began to replace royal patronage in around the 12th century.
 The earliest charters were granted to the trade guilds, with the first recorded British royal charter being granted to the Weavers' Company in 1155 by Henry II of England.

 By the 15th century, the royal warrant of appointment replaced the royal charter in England, providing a more formalised system of recognition.
 Under a royal warrant, the Lord Chamberlain appointed tradespeople as suppliers to the royal household.
 The printer William Caxton was one of the first recipients of a royal warrant when he became the king's printer in 1476.
 One of the early monarchs to grant a warrant was King Charles II of England.

 A royal warrant sent a strong public signal that the holder supplied goods of a quality acceptable for use in the royal household, and by inference, inspired the confidence of the general public.
 At a time when product quality was a public issue, a royal warrant imbued suppliers with an independent sign of value.
 By the 18th century, mass market manufacturers such as Josiah Wedgwood and Matthew Boulton, recognised the value of supplying royalty, often at prices well below cost, for the sake of the publicity and kudos it generated.
 Royal warrants became keenly sought after and manufacturers began actively displaying the royal arms on their premises, packaging and labelling.
 By 1840, the rules surrounding the display of royal arms were tightened to prevent fraudulent claims.
 By the early 19th century, during the reign of Queen Victoria, the number of royal warrants granted rose rapidly with the granting of 2,000 warrants.
 Since 1885, an annual list of warrant holders has been published in The London Gazette.

 Food and drink manufacturers have been some of the most important warrant holder suppliers to the palace.
-High-profile food and beverage suppliers with a royal warrant include Cadbury; Twinings of London; Bollinger; Fortnum & Mason; Heinz; Tanqueray Gordon & Co and Schweppes.
+High-profile food and beverage suppliers with a royal warrant include Twinings of London; Bollinger; Fortnum & Mason; Heinz; Tanqueray; Gordon & Co and Schweppes.